-In 2020, the Office continued to provide services to faculty in a wide range of situations.
-We had 71 contacts over 25 separate cases (see Table I below).
+In 2021, the Office continued to provide services to faculty in a wide range of situations.
+We had 68 contacts over 21 separate cases (see Table I below).
 "Contact" refers to any interaction we have had with (or on behalf of) a visitor while "situation/case" refers to each unique concern brought to the office.
-The number of individual cases brought to our attention in 2020 was the same as in 2019; however, there was a significant increase in the number of contacts we had with visitors, attesting to the complexity of some cases that necessitated multiple contacts with visitors and other related personnel on campus, such as in cases of conflict mediation.
+The number of individual cases brought to our attention in 2021 was the slightly lower than in 2020; however, there were several complex cases that necessitated multiple contacts with visitors and other related personnel on campus, such as cases of facilitated discussion or conflict mediation.